 - ¾ cup warm water between 110-115 degrees F

 - 2 large eggs at room temperature

 - 2 Tablespoons vegetable shortening at room temperature

 - 2 Tablespoons melted butter plus more for brushing rolls (optional)

 Prep Baking Sheet:

 - Spray standard-sized baking sheet with nonstick cooking spray set aside.

-- Lightly spray large, clean mixing bowl with nonstick cooking spray.
-Place dough in bowl, and lightly spray top of dough with cooking spray.
-Cover with plastic wrap and let rise until doubled in a warm place, about 90 minutes.
+- Cover with plastic wrap and let rise until doubled in a warm place, about 90 minutes.

 - Deflate the dough by punching it down, and divide it into two dough balls.

 - Roll out each dough ball into a 12-inch circle, brush each with one tablespoon of melted butter, and cut into 12 wedges.